mainwp/mainwp/readme.txt

 * Added: Bulk Grab extensions API keys
 * Fixed: Post and Page search mechanism to search content body and title
 * Fixed: Client Reports bug not recording scheduled backups
-* Fixed: Issue of backup not running if the site is in two groups trying to backup at same time
+* Fixed: Issue of backup not running if the site is in two groups trying to back up at the same time
-* Tweak: Groups page removed from the main navigation and added under the Sites menu
+* Tweak: Groups page was removed from the main navigation and added under the Sites menu
-* Tweak: Offline Checks removed from the main navigation and added under the Settings menu
+* Tweak: Offline Checks were removed from the main navigation and added under the Settings menu
-* Tweak: "All Sites" menu item renamed to "Manage Sites."
+* Tweak: "All Sites" menu item was renamed to "Manage Sites."
-* Tweak: "All Posts" menu item renamed to "Manage Posts."
+* Tweak: "All Posts" menu item was renamed to "Manage Posts."
-* Tweak: "All Pages" menu item renamed to "Manage Pages."
+* Tweak: "All Pages" menu item was renamed to "Manage Pages."
-* Tweak: "All Users" menu item renamed to "Manage Users."
+* Tweak: "All Users" menu item was renamed to "Manage Users."
-* Tweak: "Backups" menu item renamed to "Schedule Backup."
+* Tweak: "Backups" menu item was renamed to "Schedule Backup."
-* Tweak: "All Backups" menu item renamed to "Manage Backups."
+* Tweak: "All Backups" menu item was renamed to "Manage Backups."
-* Tweak: Email Template updated to call images from user's dashboard site
+* Tweak: Email Template updated to call images from the user's dashboard site
-* Tweak: Individual Sync Now action syncs on the Manage SItes page
+* Tweak: Individual Sync Now action syncs on the Manage Sites page
 * Tweak: MainWP Account login on the settings page encryption
-* Tweak: "Auto Update Trust" menu item renamed to "Auto Updates."
+* Tweak: "Auto Update Trust" menu item was renamed to "Auto Updates."
 * Tweak: "Child Unique Security Id" field moved to the Advanced Options field
 * Redesign: Warning message on the Sites > Add New page
-* Redesign: Warning message from the Settings page removed and added as an admin notice after the dashboard plugin activation.
+* Redesign: The warning message from the Settings page was removed and added as an admin notice after the dashboard plugin activation.
-* Redesign: The Advanced Settings options separated in different boxes
+* Redesign: The Advanced Settings options separated into different boxes
 * Redesign: New form field style
-* Redesign: New Search Posts, Search Pages, Search Themes, Search Plugin and Search Users form style
+* Redesign: New Search Posts, Search Pages, Search Themes, Search Plugin, and Search Users form style
 * Redesign: New Upload Themes and Plugins from layout
 * Redesign: The redirection page style updated
 * Redesign: Update Admin Passwords page style updated
 * Refactor: Site Backup page added as a separate tab
-* Refactor: Site Security Scan tab added including Security issues box, WordFence box, and Sucuri box
+* Refactor: Site Security Scan tab added with Security issues box, WordFence box, and Sucuri box
 * Refactor: MainWP Database table split into two tables, mainwp_wp_option and mainwp_wp_sync
 * Removed: jsapi link to Google

 = 1.2.1 - 09-02-14 =
 * Added Auto-detection of allowed File Descriptors during backups
-* Added Hide Dashboard from non-admins on Dashboard site
+* Added Hide Dashboard from non-admins on the Dashboard site
 * Fixed issue with some links in posts

 = 1.2 - 09-02-14 =
 * Added Tooltips on the server information page
-* Added auto save login after a successful test
+* Added auto-save login after a successful test
 * Added Additional tweaks for fewer Backup timeouts
-* Added new option to enable more IO instead of memory approach for Backups
+* Added a new option to enable more IO instead of memory approach for Backups
 * Fixed Dropbox error when directory ends with space
 * Fixed "current running" that is stuck (not continuing backups)
 * Fixed deprecated theme calls
 * Fixed contacting disconnected child sites
-* Fixed non-https on https host for extensions
+* Fixed non-HTTP on HTTPS host for extensions
 * Fixed issues with self-signed SSL certificates (added option in Advanced section)
-* Removed possibility to query disconnected childs
+* Removed the possibility of querying disconnected child sites
 * Removed link to Google URL for jquery to prevent possible tracking
 * Removed old code references